 This means no internal red tape for you, while getting payments out the door quickly and conveniently.
-Meanwhile, awardees won’t need to go to the bank to deposit a check, which is, of course, higher risk.
+Meanwhile, awardees won’t need to go to the bank to deposit a check.
 There’s also no need to be concerned about a check getting lost in the mail or misplaced, and all of the confusion and delays that can cause.

 Lesson #3: The need to reduce fraud and human error.

-It’s unfortunate but true: now that the dust has settled from earlier rounds of funding, governments are discovering that some of the money went to people it shouldn’t have.
-Misappropriated funding has shown up in several varieties—all of which Submittable offers a solution for.
+It’s unfortunate but true: when the dust settles from a relief program, governments sometimes discover that some of the money went to people it shouldn’t have.
+Misappropriated funding can show up in several varieties—all of which Submittable offers a solution for.

 Some misappropriation may be a result of inadequate eligibility screening.
 Submittable’s Eligibility Forms ensure that only eligible applicants may continue to fill out an application, redirecting anyone who does not meet your custom-defined eligibility criteria.